 You might also enjoy:

-If you like this book, you might enjoy these inspirational faith-building books:
+If you like this book, you might enjoy these inspirational true faith-building books: